CloudBotIRC/CloudBot/README.md

 Note from xs: You should be able to install the bot in the same way it is done upstream.
 Also, I do recommend running it on *nix.

-Conflicting software I have seen (so far): Bitdefender (they use a shitty .sys, and it blue-screens the PC)
+Conflicting software I have seen (so far): Bitdefender (in my testing.
+Windows only.)

 To install CloudBot on Windows, see [here](https://github.com/CloudBotIRC/CloudBot/wiki/Installing-on-Windows)